What Is a Tool Safety Manual?

 How Does a Tool Safety Manual Relate to Tool Qualification?

-A Tool Safety Manual in the automotive field is the complimentary outcome of the process defined in standards like ISO 26262 (Part 8, Clause 11).
+Tool Safety Manual in the automotive field is the complementary outcome of the process defined in standards like ISO 26262 (Part 8, Clause 11).
 Tool qualification is the process of demonstrating that a software tool can be confidently used in the development of safety-related items or elements.
-Based on the tool's potential impact on the final product's safety (its Tool Confidence Level), a specific qualification method might be required.
+Based on the tool's potential impact on the final product's safety (its Tool Confidence Level, TCL), a specific qualification method might be required.

 What Is the Level of Detail Required in the Tool Safety Manual?